module:jobs

 "module.method" { job: "module.method" } { job: { "module.method": { ... } } } { job: { "module.method": { ... }, "module2.method2": { ... } } }Any task in string format "module.method" will be converted into { "module.method: {} } automatically

-Once configured, then all calls to module:jobs.submitJob will push jobs to be executed to the provided or default queue.
+Once configured, all calls to module:jobs.submitJob will push jobs to be executed to the provided or default queue.

 If somewhere a backend server running with -jobs-workers greater than 0 and connected to the same queue it will pull jobs from the queue and execute.